Psychiatry is a medical field concerned with the diagnosis, treatment and prevention of mental health conditions.

 A psychiatrist may continue to manage your treatment or they may refer you to other community mental health services in your area.
 These services work in small units or clinics and aim to help people manage their illness so they can lead a normal life within the community.

 Further information and support

-The Royal College of Psychiatrists (RCPsych) have mental health advice in a number of areas including problems and disorders, treatments and wellbeing and advice for parents and young people.
+The Royal College of Psychiatrists (RCPsych) has mental health information in a number of areas, including problems and disorders, support and treatment, and advice for parents or carers and young people.